Azure/azure-iot-sdk-c/readme.md

 A new LTS version will be created every 6 months.
 The lifetime of an LTS branch is currently planned for one year.
 LTS branches receive all bug fixes that fall in one of these categories:

 - security bugfixes
-- critical bugfixes (crashes, memory leaks, etc.)
+- critical bugfixes

-No new features or improvements will be picked up in an LTS branch.
+No new features will be picked up in an LTS branch.

 LTS branches are named lts_*mm*_*yyyy*, where *mm* and *yyyy* are the month and year when the branch was created.
 An example of such a branch is *lts_07_2017*.